dr-fischer/sop/agilentGCMS/sop_agilentGCMS.md

-# Agilent 7890A GC with 5975C MSD
+# Agilent 7890A GC with 5975C MSD and G1888 Headspace Sampler

-MB 04062022
+032724MB02

-> *If you encounter problems while running the instrument, please use submit an [**Instrument Incident Report**](https://docs.google.com/forms/d/e/1FAIpQLSc96MiK73kKP06KEZpR0-O7zETCLvWgQtLp_bKEynosUKqpNg/viewform) with a description of your problem.  **For urgent problems please report to Matt Burleson, AP 346, mburleson@wcu.edu, x2239!***
+>**For urgent problems please report to Matt Burleson, AP 346, mburleson@wcu.edu, x2239!**

-# Start the Carrier Gas and Instrument
+# Book the Instrument (if not already)
-1. On the hydrogen generator located below the instrument, press "Start."
-The generator will begin to initialize.
-1. Once the generator has finished initializing, press "Open."
-Allow the generator enough time to reach its pressure setpoint.
-1. The instrument can now be turned on.
+1. Book your time on the instrument using the links on the website.

 # Login
-1. Login to Windows using the username **administrator** and the password **3000hanover**.
-1. Open the ChemStation Software by selecting **GCMS Software & Usage Log** shortcut on the desktop.
+1. Open the MassHunter Software by selecting the icon labelled **GCMS** shortcut on the desktop.

-1. When the web browser opens, use the online form to reserve the instrument and log your time (ensure no else has the instrument reserved on the calendar).
-1. Login to ChemStation using the username **operator** and password **operator**.
+# GC-MS/FID Operation (No Headspace)

-# Load a Method
+## Load a Method

 > *The "Method" file includes the parameters that tell the GC-MS how to operate.*

 1. Go to **Method > Load Method**, choose your method, and click **OK**.
-	1. All methods are stored on `C:/msdchem/methods/...`.
+	1. All methods are stored on `D:/MassHunter/GCMS/1/methods/...`.
 	1. If you are in a class, use the method your were instructed to use in class.
-For CHEM 472/572 use `C:/msdchem/methods/2018 CHEM472-572/chem472-18_method.m`.

-# Prepare a Sequence
+## Prepare a Sequence

 > *The "Sequence" file includes the vial locations, file names, and descriptions of the samples.*

 ## For a single sample
 1. Click the **Green Arrow** ar the top of the screen.
+1. Enter the operator name.
 1. Select the path to the data *folder* you wish to use.
 (All data are stored on the Data (`D:/`) drive.)
-1. Enter the operator name.
-1. Enter a description of your sample.
+1. Enter a unique data file name for your sample.
+1. Enter a sample name (date/your initials).
-1. Enter a unique filename for your sample.
+1. Enter a description of your sample in `Misc Info`.
 1. Enter the autosampler position for your sample under **Vial**.
 1. Ensure there is enough solvent is the wash vials you are using (usually Vial A) and fill them if not.
 1. Click **OK and Run Method**.